Skip to content

 Args:

-num_classes: Number of classification categories (default: 8)
+num_classes: Number of target categories (default: 8)

 samples: Number of training samples (default: 100)